-A cross between a pancake, popover and soufflé, Dutch Babies are an easy breakfast treat ready in about 20 minutes.
+A cross between a pancake, popover and soufflé, Dutch baby oven pancakes are an easy breakfast treat ready in about 20 minutes.
 Baked in a cast iron skillet, they puff up golden brown at the edges.
-Spoon on fresh berries and a little whipped cream and Dutch Babies are heavenly.
+Spoon on fresh berries and a little whipped cream and they are heavenly.

-I’d never made Dutch Baby pancakes until my husband gave me his grandmother’s recipe.
+I’d never made a Dutch baby until my husband gave me his grandmother’s recipe.
 Della was a fantastic cook.
 She called them oven pancakes, and her recipe has been the fuel of many happy family memories.
 Had we met, we would have had a ball in the kitchen together.
+The batter is simple; whisk and pour into a hot cast iron skillet in the oven and bake.

 Family Tradition: Whipped Cream and Strawberries

 Family tradition serves them topped with whipped cream and fresh sliced strawberries.
 I like to add blackberries.
 My brother’s family uses jam to top theirs.
 Savory toppings work too.
-Any way you top them, Dutch Babies are irresistible and easy to make.
+Any way you top them, Dutch baby oven pancakes are irresistible and easy to make.

-If you follow a gluten-free lifestyle, I’ve listed notes at the end on gluten-free flour substitutes with links.
+If you follow a gluten-free lifestyle, good blends are available at most markets and online.
 When I first made these, we were not yet eating GF.
 Now, we are.
+If you are looking for a great blend, try Jovial Foods or Bobs Red Mill, available everywhere.

 A note on servings – If you use a regular 10” cast iron skillet, it will serve four light appetites or two hungry ones.
 For a single serving, use a mini cast iron pan and 1 egg, ¼ cup milk, a ¼ cup of flour, and a tiny bit of butter.